-he Institut Pasteur International Network comprises 31 institutes worldwide.
-Beyond the actual structure, it constitutes a vast community of committed scientists working on common international public health research projects.
-The Institut Pasteur leads numerous scientific work programmes between the institutes in the extensive Institut Pasteur International network.
-It also assures the scientific and administrative management of fourteen institutes.
-It is therefore well-positioned to establish the scientific programme of the international network, which also involves numerous external partners.
-Leading and strengthening the Institut Pasteur International network involves three key activities: recruiting and training researchers; strengthening technical resources and equipment for major projects; developing international cooperation.
-The Institut Pasteur International Network has chosen to build strong bonds with major international partners.
+he Institut Pasteur International Network comprises 32 institutes worldwide, a vast community of committed scientists working together on international public health research projects.
+The Institut Pasteur leads numerous scientific work programmes between the institutes in the Institut Pasteur International network, and is responsible for the scientific and administrative management of fourteen of them.
+It is therefore well-positioned to orchestrate the scientific programme of the international network, which also involves numerous external partners.

+Leading and strengthening the Institut Pasteur International Network involves three key activities: recruiting and training researchers, strengthening technical resources and equipment for major projects, and developing international cooperation.
+The Institut Pasteur International Network has chosen to build strong links with major international partners.
 Research to combat disease requires joining forces with a wide range of regional and international players.
-It is only by combining diverse skills, and human and financial resources that we will be able to effectively deal with challenging public health issues in the coming years.
-The Pasteur International Network non-profit organisation has been set up and is now actively facilitating the development of projects involving several members of the international network and other partners.
+It is only by combining diverse skills as well as human and financial resources, that we will be able to meet the human health challenges of the futures.
+The Pasteur International Network is now actively facilitating the development of projects involving several members of the international network and other partners.
 In addition, international cooperation has been initiated with numerous organisations, including the WHO in 2012, to help countries to improve their surveillance, detection and response systems in accordance with International Health Regulations.
-The Institut Pasteur network focuses particularly on scientific and technical training to ensure that scientific progress benefits the greatest number of people.
-Some institutes have started using the e-learning platform set up to train personnel.
-A new programme was developed in 2012 to provide researchers from developing countries the conditions they require to conduct research in their home country.
-It entails providing support over a four year period to independent research groups set up and directed by researchers returning to their home country.

-Two researchers were selected in 2012 to manage a group in Africa.
+The Institut Pasteur network focuses primarily on scientific and technical training to ensure that scientific progress benefits most people.
+Some institutes have started using e-learning platforms to train personnel.
+A new programme was developed in 2012 to provide researchers from developing countries with the conditions they require to conduct research in their home country; it entails providing support over a four year period to independent research groups set up and directed by researchers returning to their home country.
+Two researchers were selected in 2012 to manage groups in Africa.

 Support is also given through the Dedonder-Clayton prize, which rewards outstanding scientific research on HIV/AIDS and infectious diseases by talented young researchers from developing countries.
 It was awarded for the first time in 2012 to two researchers from the Pasteur Centre in Cameroon and the Institut Pasteur in Cambodia.
-The Institut Pasteurs have been enhancing and upgrading resources for several years.
+The members of the Institut Pasteur International Network have been enhancing and upgrading resources for several years.
 They are now equipped with state-of-the-art technology and technical resources.
 High level biosafety (P3) laboratories have been set up in Cambodia, in the Central African Republic and in the Ivory Coast.

-Only the skills coalition, as well as diversified human and financial resources, will allow to improve the public health challenges in the next years.
+Only by combining skills, as well as diverse human and financial resources, will we be able to meet the human health challenges of the future.

-Driven by Pasteur ethics and values, the Institut Pasteur International Network is involved through numerous partnerships and programmes in research and surveillance of diseases, particularly infectious diseases, public health, prevention, combatting epidemics and pandemics, training technicians, engineers and PHD researchers in all the regions it is located.
-The global network of Institut Pasteurs is thus a unique working system and more generally a vector of progress to the benefit of the most.
-Only by combining skills and diverse human and financial resources are we able to face the public health challenges of the coming years.
+The Institut Pasteur International Network is involved, through numerous partnerships and programmes, in research and surveillance of diseases, particularly infectious diseases, disease prevention, combatting epidemics and pandemics, and training technicians, engineers and PhD researchers in all of the regions in which is located.
+The global network of Institut Pasteur is unique and, more generally a widely beneficial vector of progress.